rizinorg/book/src/disassembling/esil.md

 ### Bit Arrays

 What to do with them?
-What about bit arithmetics if use variables instead of registers?
+What about bit arithmetic if use variables instead of registers?

-### Arithmetics
+### Arithmetic

 1. ADD ("+")
 2. MUL ("\*")